darshanypatel/Advanced-Distributed-Systems-Project/README.md

 ### Source Code
-Create a Kubernetes cluster
+Create a Kubernetes cluster:              Darshan
-Darshan

-Installing collectd
-Fogo
+Installing collectd:                      Fogo

-Patching process
-Darshan and Fogo
+Patching process:                         Darshan and Fogo

 ## The following are the steps to automatically create a Kubernetes cluster: